ets-labs/python-dependency-injector/docs/tutorials/index.rst

 Tutorials
 =========

-This section contains tutorials that show how to implement dependency injection in popular Python frameworks.
+This section contains tutorials that show how to apply dependency injection for popular Python frameworks.

 ..  toctree::